ricjohn-acosta/sprint1-bootcamp/end-of-sprint-1.md

 <b>4.)
 Did you learn anything unexpected?</b>
 - Everything looks like my experience I had with the tech so far so nothing unexpected to me yet.

+<h3>T2 - Version control with git.</h3>

+<b>What's the difference between git and GitHub?</b>
+- Git is the underlying software that is in charge of all of the functionalities for version control while GitHub only serves as the "hub" for files that are under version control.

+<b>Can you think of an analogy to describe them?</b>
+- Restaurant analogy.
+Git is the one in the kitchen(doing all the cloning, branching, pushing) while GitHub is served to the public(users).

+<b>Do you think you would still remember the difference a week from now if you didn't revisit the material?</b>
+- I believe that I will as I will be using Git and GitHub a lot all throughout the bootcamp.

+<b>Did you stick to the timebox suggestions?
+If not, why not?</b>
+- I have some experience regarding the topic.
+It served as a nice refresher and I felt like the time I spent on T2 is adequate.